Helpful Information for your stay at Kingham Cottages

 We ask our guests to arrive at, or after, 4pm and we have to say goodbye at 10am at the end of your stay.

-You will find a welcome pack waiting for you in your cottage including something homemade and delicious along with tea, coffee, milk and sugar.
+You will find a welcome pack waiting for you in your cottage including a loaf of homemade bread, butter and jam along with tea, coffee, milk and sugar.
 If you want to make sure you have some basics ready for you, we suggest you arrange a supermarket delivery for your arrival.
 Alternatively an early expedition can be a walk to the village shop or Daylesford.

 Kingham Village Stores

 We like to support our village shop; owned by Brian, they are open from 6am-7pm all week (Sunday closing is at 5pm).